 Do all heirs have to agree to sell the property?

 No, heirs don’t necessarily have to agree to sell an inherited house if ownership has been clearly established through a will or probate court decision.
 However, if ownership remains undetermined—such as with an estate lacking a will or having a Court-appointed administrator—then all heirs must consent to the sale.
 This requirement also applies to properties auctioned by the Court to settle estate debts.
-If a buyer purchases a house at auction but one or more heirs contest the sale, the transaction must be suspended until the dispute is resolved and a settlement reached.
+If a buyer purchases a house at auction but one or more heirs contest the sale, the transaction must be suspended until the dispute is resolved and a settlement reached between all parties.

 How to Settle a Disagreement